karinfaraujo/karinfaraujo/README.md

 As John Elder said: *“Learning from data is practically and universally useful.”* This philosophy guided my transition to Data Analytics, Data Science, and Artificial Intelligence.
 I am curious, proactive, analytical, and have strong communication and empathy skills.
 I continuously seek to learn and apply knowledge to solve real-world problems.

-Outside the data world, I am passionate about technology, sports, and reading.
+Outside the data world, I am passionate about technology, music, sports, and reading.
 My biggest dream is to travel and explore the world, gathering experiences and learning along the way.

 ---